Furniture Making for Beginners – Fundamentals & Tool Sharpening

 o Finishing with shellac sanding sealer and bees wax

 You do not have to bring any tools with you, as we have a complete, individual quality tool kit for each student to use whilst on our short courses.
 However, if you do already have them, you will gain much more out of the course if you can improve and take home your own tools, particularly a bench plane.

 Please see the Find Us page of our website and then click on Accommodation

 • Booking Info

-Duration and Facilities: The course runs from Monday to Friday, 08:30 to 17:30 with 1 hour for lunch.
+Duration and Facilities: The course runs over 5 days, 8:30am to 5:30pm with 1 hour for lunch.
 Students will need to provide their own lunch each day; tea and coffee are provided by the School.
 It is only a 3 minute drive to the town centre, where you will be able to buy lunch from the bakery or supermarkets on the High Street – there’s also a great fish and chip shop …

 How do I apply for any of your Courses?
 First, please contact us to confirm there is space on the course either by phoning 01684 591014 or emailing email@example.com.
 Once a place is confirmed, please complete the Course Booking Form and forward it with your full course fee to the School.
 We accept payment by Bank Transfer and accept debit and credit cards (please email firstname.lastname@example.org to request an e-invoice to be emailed to you, where payment can be made securely by credit or debit card).